mmiv-center/DICOMAnonymizer/README.md

 USAGE: anonymize [options]

 Options:
 --help               Anonymize DICOM images.
 Read DICOM image series and write
                      out an anonymized version of the files based on the recommendations of the cancer imaging archive.
 --input, -i          Input directory.
 --output, -o         Output directory.
-  --patientid, -p      Patient ID after anonymization (default is "hashuid" to hash the
+--patientid, -p      Patient ID after anonymization (default is "hashuid" to
-                       existing id).
+                     hash the existing id).
 --projectname, -j    Project name.
 --sitename, -s       Site name.
+--siteid, -s         Site id.
 --dateincrement, -d  Number of days that should be added to dates.
 --exportanon, -a     Writes the anonymization structure as a json file to disk
                      and quits the program.
 There is no way to import a new file currently.
 --byseries, -b       Writes each DICOM file into a separate directory by image
                      series.
+--storemapping, -m   Store the StudyInstanceUID mapping as a JSON file.
 --tagchange, -P      Changes the default behavior for a tag in the build-in
                      rules.
+--regtagchange, -R   Changes the default behavior for a tag in the build-in
+                     rules (understands regular expressions, retains all
+                     capturing groups).
 --numthreads, -t     How many threads should be used (default 4).

 Examples:
-  anonymize --input directory --output directory --patientid bla -d 42 -b anonymize --exportanon rules.json anonymize -j test --tagchange "0008,0080=PROJECTNAME" \
+  anonymize --input directory --output directory --patientid bla -d 42 -b anonymize --exportanon rules.json anonymize --tagchange "0008,0080=PROJECTNAME" --tagchange "0008,0081=bla" \
-            --tagchange "0008,0081=bla" --exportanon rules.json
+            --exportanon rules.json
   anonymize --help
 ```

 ## Run